A Man for All Seasons (1966 film): Plot

 The film covers the years 1529 to 1535, during the reign of Henry VIII.

 During a private late-night meeting at Hampton Court, Cardinal Wolsey, Lord Chancellor of England, chastises More for being the only member of the privy council to oppose Wolsey's attempts to obtain from the Pope an annulment of Henry VIII's marriage to Catherine of Aragon, as their marriage has not produced a male heir.
 With the annulment, Henry would be able to marry Anne Boleyn, with whom he hopes to father such an heir and avoid a repeat of the Wars of the Roses.
 More says that he cannot agree to Wolsey's suggestion that they apply "pressure" on Church property and revenue in England.
-Unknown to More, the conversation is being overheard by Wolsey's aide, Thomas Cromwell.
+Unbeknownst to More, the conversation is being overheard by Wolsey's ambitious aide, Thomas Cromwell.

-Returning to his home at Chelsea at dawn, More finds his young acquaintance Richard Rich waiting for his return so as to lobby for a position at Court.
+Returning to his home at Chelsea at dawn, More finds his young acquaintance Richard Rich waiting for his return to lobby for a position at Court.
 More instead offers Rich a job as a teacher.
 Rich declines More's offer, saying that teaching would offer him little chance to become well known.
 More finds his daughter Meg chatting with a brilliant young lawyer, William Roper, who announces his desire to marry her.
-The devoutly Catholic More says he cannot give his blessing as long as Roper remains a Lutheran.
+The devout Catholic More says he cannot give his blessing as long as Roper remains a Lutheran, who are considered members of the heretical Protestant movement.

-Some time later, Wolsey dies in a rural monastery in disgrace after banishment from court for failing to obtain the papal annulment Henry wanted.
-Henry appoints More Lord Chancellor of England.
-The King makes an "impromptu" visit to the More estate and again requests More's support for an annulment, but More remains unmoved as Henry alternates between threats, tantrums, and promises of unbounded royal favour.
-As the King leaves, Cromwell promises Rich a position at Court in return for damaging information about More.
+Wolsey is dismissed from office when the annulment is not granted and dies in disgrace in a rural monastery, with More succeeding him as Lord Chancellor.
+The King makes an "impromptu" visit to the More estate and again requests More's support for an annulment.
+Still, More remains unmoved as Henry alternates between threats, tantrums, and promises of unbounded royal favors.
+Cromwell, now the King's Principal Secretary, bribes Rich with the promise of a position at Court if he will spy on More.